Antonio Margarito: Margarito vs. Cotto

 Following his successful rematch with Cintron, the IBF ordered him to fight a mandatory defense against the organization's number-one contender, Joshua Clottey, whom Margarito had previously defeated in 2006.
 Rather than agreeing to a rematch with Clottey, Margarito vacated the IBF title and agreed to a fight with undefeated WBA Welterweight Champion Miguel Cotto of Puerto Rico.
 The Cotto-Margarito match took place on July 26, 2008, in Las Vegas.

 Margarito won in the 11th round via technical knockout.
-Margarito had lost almost all the early rounds, but he came back with relentless pace, eventually winning in the 11th round, in which was one of the best fights of the year.
+Margarito had lost almost all the early rounds, but he came back with relentless pace, eventually winning in the 11th round, in what was lauded as one of the best fights of the year.
 At the time of the stoppage, Margarito was ahead by two rounds on two judges' scorecards, with one judge having it even.
 Prior to his fight with Shane Mosley, Margarito had a record of 37 wins, 5 losses and 1 no contest, with 27 wins by knockout.